 PA Tax Credit

-Your Company Can Give Tax Dollars to GA instead of PA!
+Your Company and YOU Can Give Tax Dollars to GA instead of PA!

-Pennsylvania has created and supported two transformational programs that allow companies who ordinarily pay state taxes doing business in state to direct their tax payments to schools like GA to provide Financial Aid support for some of PA’s most deserving and qualified students and families.
-In exchange, participating businesses are given a tax credit for that year by the state.
+Pennsylvania has created and supported two transformational programs that allow companies, and now individuals, who ordinarily pay state taxes to direct their tax payments to schools like GA to provide Financial Aid support for some of PA’s most deserving and qualified students and families.
+In exchange, participating businesses and individuals are given a tax credit for that year by the state.

 The Educational Improvement Tax Credit (EITC) and Opportunity Scholarship Tax Credit (OSTC) programs, for both of which GA is a qualified Scholarship Organization, are designed to provide educational opportunities at schools like GA for students who otherwise would be unable to attend.
 Some reside in the lowest performing public school systems in PA.